irenecelebrin/principles_of_data_analytics/README.md

 **Getting started**

 Pyhton: This projects was developed using Python 3.12 inside Jupyter Notebooks.
-It can be run in a codespace environment, or locally with Jupiter Notebooks.
+It can be run in a virtual environment, or locally with Anaconda (Jupiter Notebooks).

 **Libraries**

 In the notebook, a number of external libraries are used: these libraries are listed in the file requirements.txt.
-If the notebook is run locally and not in an online enviroment, these libraries need to be installed.
+If the notebook is run locally and not in an virtual enviroment/Anaconda, these libraries need to be installed.
 - To install all the required libraries at once, run the command 'pip install -r requirements.txt' in your terminal.
 - To install the libraries individually, run the code 'pip install *module name*'.